-1.5 Utility Invoices.
+1.5 Utility Invoice Payment. .
 If "Utility Invoice Payment" is specified on a Confirmation, we will for such Transaction (i) receive and timely pay, during the Transaction Term on your behalf as your billing agent, all of your Utility Invoices; (ii) be responsible for any late charges, interest or similar penalties properly imposed by a Utility as a result of our failure to timely pay such Utility Invoices (except where we have not timely received a Utility Invoice); and (iii) maintain electronic or paper copies of all Utility Invoices (or the data therefrom) for your inspection for a period of [3] years from the date of invoice.
 Further, unless otherwise expressly stated in a Confirmation, we will be entitled to retain any and all credits, refunds, rebates, or other similar adjustments ("Utility Invoice Credits") due to you or us from any source arising from any services provided to you by a Utility or us during a Transaction Term, including, without limitation, Utility Invoice Credits on account of T&D Charges, "green" power, a Utility's rate of return or any other items of a similar nature, but not with respect to Special Utility Charges.

 1.6 Energy Supply Options.
-For each Transaction and each Account, we have the right, at any time and from time to time as we may in our sole discretion determine (subject to applicable Law and Rules), to cause your energy to be supplied, in whole or in part, either (i) by us (which includes supply through an Affiliate) as a Competitive Supplier or (ii) by placing an Account on the "standard offer" or other tariffed service available from the applicable Utility.
-We also have the right to modify the rate, service class, tariff, or Billing Cycle under which any Account receives service from the applicable Utility, but we will not switch any Account to an interruptible rate class without your prior approval.
-We will pay any fees imposed by a Utility on account of these changes, and no such changes will affect the price you pay for your energy under the applicable Confirmation.
+For each Transaction and each Account, we will have the right, at any time and from time to time as we may in our sole discretion determine (subject to applicable Law and Rules), to cause your energy to be supplied, in whole or in part, either (i) by us (which includes supply through an Affiliate) as a Competitive Supplier or (ii) by placing an Account on the "standard offer" or other tariffed service available from the applicable Utility.
+We will also have the right to modify the rate, service class, tariff, or Billing Cycle under which any Account receives service from the applicable Utility, but we will not switch any Account to an interruptible rate class without your prior approval.
+Except as set forth in a Confirmation, we will pay any fees imposed by a Utility on account of these changes, and no such changes will affect the price you pay for your energy under this Agreement.